kjeb1/SimpleSatSolver/README.md

 ## resolutionSatSolver.py
-I decided to make a satsolver based on resolution calculus as well.
+I decided to make a satsolver based on <a href="https://en.wikipedia.org/wiki/Resolution_(logic)">resolution calculus</a> as well.
 It turns out to be a little more simplier to implement (fewer lines with code).
 But without any optimization, it uses a ridiculous amount of memory if we have more than a few clauses.<br>
 See tests in resolutionTester.py